dipdup-io/stone-packaging/README.md

 ## Usage Instructions

 ### Downloading Binaries
-Before cloning the repository, download the binaries based on your operating system:
+Note: Before cloning the repository, download the binaries based on your operating system:

 ### Download Binaries for x86_64